Important information regarding the Programme Specification and Regulations

 - Five years' notice will be given if the University decides to withdraw the programme.

 - All other regulations may be amended without notice.
 If a change to the regulations is considered to have an adverse effect on students, appropriate student consultation will take place prior to introducing the change to a current student cohort.
 Normally, major changes to a programme will only be introduced for a new cohort of students.

 Examples of changes to the regulations which can be considered to have an adverse effect for registered students are significant changes to the structure of the programme, changes to the progression rules in the programme, changes to the weighting of modules and changes to pass marks or the classification of the award.

 Students registered for the programmes covered by this programme specification and regulations are registered with the University of London International Academy.
-The University of London International Academy is based on a partnership between the University of London and certain Colleges of the University.
 The Colleges of the University of London and the University of London International Academy collaborate to deliver the University of London International Programmes.